bacancy-technology/DevOps-Training/reactjs/README.md

 # Deploy ReactJS App with s3 static Hosting

-This repository contains demonstrates how to use PM2 for process management and Nginx as a reverse proxy.
-Follow the steps below to set up the environment and run the application.

 * Create a simple react app.
 * Configure an S3 bucket for static web hosting.